samuelaguilera/fresh-forms-for-gravity/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-Prevents supported caching plugins, browsers and proxies from caching post/pages where a Gravity Forms shortcode or Gutenberg block is used.
+Automatically exclude from cache posts (any type) or pages where the content has a Gravity Forms shortcode or block.
+WooCommerce products and ACF are also suported.

 == Description ==